Sam's Choice

 Sam's Choice is a private label brand created by Cott Beverages for Walmart stores.
-The brand was introduced as "Sam's American Choice" in 1991 and has since been shortened to simply "Sam's Choice".
-It is named after Sam Walton, the founder of Walmart.
-Items produced under the Sam's Choice label primarily are grocery items.
+The brand was introduced as "Sam's American Choice" in 1991; the name has since been shortened to simply "Sam's Choice".
+It is named after Sam Walton, the founder of Walmart as their version of the President's Choice label with their products initially developed by Dave Nichol, who created the brand.
+Items produced under the Sam's Choice label are primarily grocery items.